george2621/MyCovid-Project/README.md

 The SPA with 3 pages (routes):

-- A Homepage show the global cases (Countries affected, Population, Confirmed cases, Deaths, Vaccinated cases).
+- A Homepage show the global cases (Countries affected, Population, Confirmed cases, Deaths, Vaccinated cases) :

 <img  src='./public/ImagesForReadme/homePage.png' >
 <p>&nbsp;</p>

-- Continents page that show the Confirmed cases in each continent and how much is a percentage for the world.
+- Continents page that show the Confirmed cases in each continent and how much is a percentage for the world :

 <p>&nbsp;</p>

 <img  src='./public/ImagesForReadme/continentsPage.png' >

-- Search page that show many information about all the country in the world, with the ability to search for a specific country.
+- Search page that show many information about all the country in the world, with the ability to search for a specific country :

 <p>&nbsp;</p>